Extending functionality with custom parameters

 The simplest way to create a custom parameter is to define a Python function.

-This function should accept at least one argument, which is a ParameterInfo
+This function should accept at least one argument, which is a ParameterInfo object.

 This object contains information from the model, such as the current time step, scenario index,